deshpandeshrinath/deshpandeshrinath.github.io/_posts/2017-12-28-data-driven-synthesis.md

 This database should also try to learn form the data for faster results.

-Whenever an input motion or path is presented, k nearest neighbors corresponding to that motion should be returned by the framework.
+Whenever an input motion or path is presented, k nearest neighbors corresponding to that motion or path should be returned.
 Since each data point in the dataset corresponds to defect free linkage, a multitude of solutions with similar coupler trajectories can be extracted.

+Here nearest neighbor is defined as motion or path whose part or whole has a shape which is closest to query motion or path.

 ## [Literature Surveys]({{ site.baseurl }}{% post_url 2018-01-30-survey-of-mechanism-design %})